till213/SkyDolly/BUILD.md

 Github needs to be able to verify the signed commits.

 - Add the public ssh key with *New SSH Key* as *Signing Key* to [github.com](https://github.com/settings/keys)

+### Qt Creator AskPass Setup
+Qt Creator may need to be told where to find `win-ssh-askpass` (specifically on Windows).

+- Edit | Settings... | Version Control -> Common